Kinetech Arts Projects

 Date: Thu May 16 — Fri May 17

-Choreography: Daiane Lopes da Silva with the Dancers
+Choreography: Daiane Lopes da Silva in collaboration with dancers.

 Location: Dance Mission Theater